Hoomee90/pizza-parlor/README.md

 Test: "It should add each element of an array into the object's toppings array"
 Code:
 const madePizza = new Pizza();
-const topping = ["sopor slime", "Pink sugar free soda"] madePizza.addToppings(topping);
+const topping = ["sopor slime", "pink sugar free soda"] madePizza.addToppings(topping);
 madePizza.toppings
-Expected Output: ["sopor slime", "Pink sugar free soda"]
+Expected Output: ["sopor slime", "pink sugar free soda"]